asadjvd/Kubernetes-Projects/full-stack_chatApp/Kubernetes/README.md

 ### Step 3

 Created Persistent Volume (PV) and Persistent Volume Claim (PVC) and then mounted them to MongoDB container for durable storage.
 Without persistent storage MongoDB data would be lost if pod restarts.
 By having PV and PVC we would ensure database data survives incase a pod gets recreated.
-Below are the commands used to create PV and PVC ane the screenshots of the manifests used to create them:
+Below are the commands used to create PV and PVC and the screenshots of the manifests used to create them:

 ```
 kubectl apply -f mongodb-pv.yml